You are here: Home > CogAT > Grade 8

 The CogAT has three sections each with three subtests.
 Your preparation should cover verbal, non-verbal and quantitative analysis.

 The third set of subtests in the CogAT is the quantitative battery.
 For this we have a number of suggestions.
-Cranium Crackers are outside the box extension math activities.
+Quick Thinks Math provides a variety of math problems to review your math knowledge and get you thinking fast about how to approach a variety or problems.
 The quantitative analysis battery in the CogAT is not about math per se but rather about understanding quantitative relationships and how numbers can be manipulated.
-Cranium Crackers will get your child thinking about math in different ways and prepare them for the type of thinking they will need to do to solve CogAT problems.
+Strong logic skills are also important here and Mind Benders is a good choice to work on this.

-Cranium Crackers and Brain Stretchers are good choices if your child is very good at math.
-If you have doubts about your child's understanding then you might like to consider Mathematical Reasoning through Verbal Analysis and Instructor Guide. is worth considering.
+If you have doubts about your child's math understanding then you might like to consider Mathematical Reasoning through Verbal Analysis Middle School Supplement.
 This is a complete compressed math curriculum for Gr 4-8.
 A lot of it will be easy but you'll plug any gaps and ensure complete understanding.
 If your child is taking advanced math but you feel the need for more work in this area a higher level option is Scratch Your Brain Algebra.

 Verbal Analogies are covered in the last chapter of Building Thinking Skills Level 3 Verbal.
 Think Analogies explains how different types of analogies work in detail and provides more examples.
 This is particularly important for children who do not have American English as their first language.
 They may miss some subtleties in verbal analogies without additional practice.
 Thinkanalogy Puzzles (software) provides the same material in a more interactive format.